The ultimate guide to switching broadband deals and saving money

 As a nation, we’ve never been more reliant on our broadband connections.

-The pandemic has seen many of us told to stay at home for lengthy periods, and that’s meant turning to our broadband both for work purposes and for entertainment in the evenings and at weekends.
+The pandemic has seen many of us stay at home for lengthy periods, and that’s meant turning to our broadband both for work purposes and for entertainment in the evenings and at weekends.

 The trouble is that far too many of us are paying more than we should be for our broadband deal.

 There are a few different reasons for this too.

 For some, it’s a situation that’s rather similar to our energy tariffs.

 We sign up to a package with a provider ‒ getting the best price as a new customer ‒ but then don’t bother to switch to a new deal or provider when that initial contract ends.

 As a result, over time our bills are slowly but steadily increased, leaving us paying more than if we moved to a new dedicated deal.

 A study from Ofcom a couple of years ago suggested that the best part of nine million broadband customers were out of contract and at risk of overpaying.

 For others, it may be a case of signing up for a deal that you aren’t going to really make the most of.